DannieBGoode/opensx70/_posts/2019/05/2019-05-10-PolaroidOriginals.md

 Also for me it was very transparent, and quite open, I remember the beta packs.
 Those were amazing and made me feel I was part of the process...

 ##PolaroidOriginals

 Then ownership in TIP changed, and then planets aligned (or whatever) so the brand Polaroid could replace that of the ImpossibleProject.

 Here I could say that I liked TIP better and things like that... but lets see what actually happened:

-	-the original Polaroid was a mighty corporation, and american icon.
+	--the original Polaroid was a mighty corporation, and american icon.
-	-the aperance that "Polaroid is back" is created.
+	--the aperance that "Polaroid is back" is created.
 That is totally false: Polaroid Originals is a mere continuation of the ImpossibleProject effords.
-	-the operation has to be scaled up for the new "mass-market" -instant photography becomes a "hot market"
+	--the operation has to be scaled up for the new "mass-market" --instant photography becomes a "hot market"
-	-PolaroidOriginals starts manufacturing cameras.
+	--PolaroidOriginals starts manufacturing cameras.

 Some of my conclusions are: